-- 1 tsp chilli powder (optional but recommended for that "Zinger" vibe)
+- 1 tsp chili powder (optional but recommended for that "Zinger" vibe)

-- Bone-in, skin-on chicken portions or skinless or boneless chicken breasts if making burgers
+- Bone-in, skin on chicken pieces (or boneless chicken breasts if making burgers)

 - Plain flour (to toss the chicken in)

-- The Secret Blend of Herbs and Spices as above
+- The Secret Blend of Herbs & Spices above

 - 1-2 beaten eggs